JonathanMEdwards/subtext10/doc/language.md

 ### Pattern matching

 Languages with datatypes like  a choice often also provide specialized syntax for _pattern matching_.
-A `try` structure combines with choices to provide pattern matching without additional syntax and semantics:
+A `try` block combines with choices to provide pattern matching without additional syntax and semantics:
 ```Txt
 eval-expr = do {
   x: expr